py-sdl/py-sdl2/doc/tutorial/pong.rst

     running = True
     while running:
-        events = sdl2ext.get_events()
+        events = sdl2.ext.get_events()
         for event in events:
-            if event.type == SDL_QUIT:
+            if event.type == sdl2.SDL_QUIT:
                 running = False
                 break
         window.refresh()

 The while loop above is the main event loop of our application.
 It deals with all kinds of input events that can occur when working with the window, such as mouse movements, key strokes, resizing operations and so on.
 SDL handles a lot for us when it comes to events, so all we need to do is to check, if there are any events, retrieve each event one by one, and handle it, if necessary.
-For now, we will just handle the ``SDL_QUIT`` event, which is raised when the window is about to be closed.
+For now, we will just handle the ``sdl2.SDL_QUIT`` event, which is raised when the window is about to be closed.

 In any other case we will just refresh the window's graphics buffer, so it is updated and visible on-screen.